eslint/rfcs/designs/2019-typescript-eslintrc-support/README.md

 ## Detailed Design

 - Adds support for `.eslintrc.ts`
-- Requires users to install `ts-node` manually relative to the `node_modules` of the configuration file, per standard Node
-  [module resolution logic](https://nodejs.org/api/modules.html#modules_loading_from_node_modules_folders)
+- Requires users to install `ts-node` separately along the path that the `eslint` command is being run, per standard Node [module resolution logic](https://nodejs.org/api/modules.html#modules_loading_from_node_modules_folders)
   - Failure to require `ts-node` with a `.eslintrc.ts` results in ESLint throwing a fatal error